 She willed it.
 And the first American ever to be beatified on our shores will doubtlessly be interceding that we will it, too.

-and is national chaplain of Catholic Voices USA.
+is the national chaplain of Catholic Voices USA.